-Secretary Mehle.
+Secretary MEHLE.
 I cannot comment on that, I am sorry to say.
+I will find the answer out for you on that.

-I those social security trust funds?
-Secretary Mehle.
+Senator Byrd.
+Well, let me ask you this in regard to social security: What interest does the Government pay on the buying of those social security trust funds?
+Secretary MEHLE.
 The interest rate on the funds that flow into the social security trust funds periodically is a rate which is the average of the current yields on all Treasury obligations that have a maturity longer than 4 years.
 So for each incremental investment of the funds the rate is approximately the long-term borrowing rate of Treasury obligations.